Far-Right Smear Merchants Gin Up Bogus Sex Assault Claims Against Buttigieg

 "Our findings are that it is highly likely that one of the voice on the recording is Jacob Wohl's voice," Hafiz Malik, an associate professor of electrical and computer engineering at the University of Michigan-Dearborn, told The Daily Beast after analyzing the recording.

-The stealthy recording was noisy—with hums in the lower register, around 60 and 120 hertz.
+The stealthy recording was noisy—with hums in the lower register, around 60 and 120 Hz.
 So Malik and his student compared the "high harmonics," and got a match.

 The pitch by Wohl and Burkman wasn’t detailed, the source said, but it resembled past attempts by the duo to peddle dubious sexual assault allegations against perceived political foes.
 It would involve the accuser giving a press conference where he would publicly make his accusations about Buttigieg.
 The source said Wohl and Burkman seemed to want him to figure out many of the details, including a window of time during which he and Buttigieg were both in Washington, when the fabricated offense may have occurred.